aziontech/lib/packages/sql/README.md

 ### `createClient`

-Creates an SQL client with methods to interact with Azion Edge SQL databases.
+Creates an SQL client with methods to interact with Azion SQL databases.

 **Parameters:**